 Chocolate is one of the most well-loved flavors in the world.
 Even its scientific name, “Theobroma cacao,” means “food of the gods”—it is so delicious it is heavenly!
-But that doesn’t mean that even chocolate can’t be improved by adding additional flavors now and then.
+Even chocolate can be improved by adding additional flavors now and then.

 Flavors That Pair Well With Chocolate

 Chocolate pairs well with a wide variety of flavors.
-Vanilla, of course, is the most common, and many candy manufacturers add either pure vanilla or vanillin (an artificial vanilla flavor) to their chocolate candies, since our palates have become accustomed to chocolate with a light vanilla undertone.
+Vanilla is the most common flavor pairing with chocolate.
+Many candy manufacturers add either pure vanilla or vanillin (an artificial vanilla flavor) to their chocolate candies, resulting in a light vanilla undertone that many people are used to.

 Beyond basic vanilla, chocolate goes well with almost any fruit flavor.
 Citrus flavors, like orange and lemon, are most traditional, but grapefruit and lime work well too.
 Tart fruits like cranberries, pomegranates, and even pineapple also pair nicely with chocolate.